 Naomi Hull RN, IBCLC, MPH (Nutrition)

-Naomi is a mum to 2 busy teenagers.
-She is an RN and IBCLC from Brisbane and has been a volunteer Breastfeeding Counselor with ABA since 2006.
-Naomi also recently attained a Masters of Public Health (Nutrition) at the University of Queensland.
+Naomi is an RN and IBCLC based in Brisbane and has been a volunteer Breastfeeding Counsellor with ABA since 2006.
+Naomi has a Masters of Public Health (Nutrition) from the University of Queensland (2017).

-During her Masters of Public Health, her interest in the ‘bigger picture’ grew stronger and for this reason chose to look at the implementation of the Australian National Breastfeeding Strategy (2010-2015) as the topic of her Dissertation.
+During her Masters of Public Health, her interest in the ‘bigger picture’ grew stronger and for this reason chose to look at the implementation of the Australian National Breastfeeding Strategy (2010-2015).
 Naomi continues to feel strongly about finding a way to improve the breastfeeding experience for families by way of affecting policy change in Australia.
-She is excited to be a part of the team for the #wbtiAus assessment.
+She is excited to be leading the WBTi team in Australia and contributing tot he global conversation.